 Capital One Bank is headquartered in Mclean and is the largest bank in the state of Virginia.
 It is also the 8th largest bank in the nation.
-It was established in 1933 and as of September of 2013, it had grown to 24,176 employees at 929 locations.
-Capital One Bank's savings rates are 92% higher than the national average, and it boasts a A+ health rating.
+It was established in 1933 and as of June of 2016, it had grown to 28,833 employees at 814 locations.
+Capital One Bank has an A health rating.

 We made the switch last year from BOA (no interest), and took advantage of Capital One Bank's High Yield Checking Promo (guaranteed for 1yr).
 See Ken's lastest post;